crystalidea/_i18n/de/_posts/2023-11-09-zerotier-synology.md

 - The method successfully survives DSM updates
 - Updating ZeroTier is as easy as replacing one file and reboot
-- You could probably also compile and use ZeroTier on older armv7 32-bit Synology models
+- We [failed to compile](https://github.com/zerotier/ZeroTierOne/issues/2208) ZeroTier static on Raspberry Pi 2b 1GB for older armv7 32-bit Synology models